jlmcd/sessions-review/README.md

 ## Guide

 - The **master** branch holds the beginning state of our app.
 - The **sessions** branch holds the completed state of our app, with sessions added.
+For the sake of example, our SECRET is not kept in an *.env* file, however you should create an *.env* file and store the SECRET there.

 1. Run `npm i` and `npm start`
 2. Allow students to connect to your development server via the local ip address (e.g. *http://192.168.1.153:3000/*).